 - How the machine works? (check this video out)

 A large percentage of our body is made up of water.
 Our hydrogen protons spin aligned to the earth’s magnetic field (which is more or less 25 gausses).
-When placed inside an MRI machine, the hydrogen protons align along axis prompted by its magnetic field (300,000 gausses, or 120,000 times the earth’s magnetic field ).
+When placed inside an MRI machine, the hydrogen protons align to the axis prompted by the MRI’s magnetic field (300,000 gausses, or 120,000 times the earth’s magnetic field).
 Then, radio pulses force the proton into aligning to a 90ª or 180ª degrees angle.